andrei-daniel-voicu/DiscoParty/README.md

 ![](./assets/screenshots/all_lights_logo.png)

 <!--- general description of the project -->
-This project is the third student assignment for the Computer Graphics Elements course.
+This project is the third student assignment for the Computer Graphics course.
 It is a simple game that incorporates **different lighting** and **texturing techniques**.
 The project is build upon the following [framework](https://github.com/UPB-Graphics/gfx-framework) and it follows the following assignment [specifications](https://ocw.cs.pub.ro/courses/egc/teme/2021/03) with some **additional twists**.

 ## :trophy: Features